 What is the fundamental issue?

 Public concern about the confidentiality of personal medical, financial and consumer data has put pressure on policy makers to increase regulation on the uses of this information.
-The recent popularity of marketers to use online advertising targeted to individual consumers has also concerned members of Congress.
-With the recent data breaches of large retailers, a number of privacy and data security bills have been introduced in Congress.
-Many of these measures will likely: apply privacy regulations to both online and offline data collection, storage and flow; require privacy notices and impose other information safeguards.
+Given the recent large data breaches and increasing use of online marketing/advertising targeting consumers, Congress has been considering legislation to strengthen data collection, storage and flow regulations; require privacy notices; and impose other information safeguards.

 I am a real estate professional.
 What does this mean for my business?